 The type system of F_i^+ is bidirectional [15], where the subsumption rule is triggered by type annotations.
 Calculi with a merge operator are incompatible with a general subsumption rule because it cancels disjointness checking.
-For example, with a general subsumption rule, we can directly use 1, , true as a term of type lnt since lnt & Bool <: Int.
-Then, merging 1, , true with the term false would type-check since disjointness simply checks whether the static types of merging terms are disjoint, and lnt is disjoint with Bool.
+For example, with a general subsumption rule, we can directly use 1,, true as a term of type Int since Int & Bool <: Int.
+Then, merging 1,, true with the term false would type-check since disjointness simply checks whether the static types of merging terms are disjoint, and Int is disjoint with Bool.
 But now, the merge contains two booleans, which would lead to ambiguity if later we wish to extract a boolean value from the merge.
 The key issue is that a general subsumption rule loses static type information that is necessary to reject ambiguous merges.
 A bidirectional type system solves this problem by having a more restricted form of subsumption that only works in the checking mode where the type is provided.
 A more detailed description of the problem for calculi with the merge operator can be found in Huang et al.'s work [22].
-We should also remark that this issue of incompatibility with a general subsumption rule is not unique to calculi with record concatenation and subtyping [9].
+We should also remark that this issue of incompatibility with a general subsumption rule is not unique to calculi with a merge operator.
+It shows up, for instance, in calculi with gradual typing [41] and calculi with record concatenation and subtyping [9].

 Typing.
-As presented in Figure 7, there are two modes of typing: synthesis (\Rightarrow) and checking (\Leftarrow) .
-We use \Leftrightarrow as a metavariable for typing modes. $\Delta; \Gamma \vdash e \Leftrightarrow A$ indicates that under type context Δ and term context Γ , the expression e has type A in mode \Leftrightarrow .
-A bidirectional type system directly provides a type-checking algorithm. Δ, Γ, e are all inputs in both modes.
+As presented in Figure 7, there are two modes of typing: synthesis (\Rightarrow) and checking (\Leftarrow).
+We use \Leftrightarrow as a metavariable for typing modes. Δ ; $\Gamma \vdash e \Leftrightarrow A$ indicates that under type context Δ and term context Γ , the expression e has type A in mode \Leftrightarrow .
+A bidirectional type system directly provides a type-checking algorithm. Δ , Γ , e are all inputs in both modes.
 Type synthesis generates a unique type as the output (also called the inferred type), while type checking takes a type as an input and examines the term.